fetchcord/FetchCord/readme.md

 - [x] Distro version
 - [x] Detect wm/de

+- [x] Intel Core series CPU detection

+- [x] AMD Ryzen series CPU detection

 ## To-Do(What doesn't work)

 - [ ] Add more distros

 - [ ] Detect wm/de version

+- [ ] Add support for desktop icon use

+- [ ] More CPUs, ex.
+Pentium, Older AMD CPUs

+- [ ] More GPUs?

 ## Running on linux

 To install the script, run `sudo ./install.sh`

-To run the script simply run `python3 -u -m  fetch_cord.run-rpc.py`, python 3.8 should have the `distro` module but if you get an error install it via pip, `pip3 install distro`
+To run the script simply run `fetchcord` or start /usr/local/bin/discord, python 3.8 should have the `distro` module but if you get an error install it via pip, `pip3 install distro`

 ## If your distro or de/wm isn't supported, make an issue
 ## Snap and Flatpak versions of Discord will not work